Sonnie Ayere: Recognition

 In 2020, Business Day's Banks and other Financial Institutions (BAFI) Awards named Ayere the Investment Banking CEO of the Decade.
 That same year, The West Africa Youth Council recognized him as the ECOWAS Icon of Societal Development.

 Personal life

 Ayere has three children, Sani-Michael, Sasha-Iman Joyeola and Oluwasunmitomo.

-He is also a member of Lagos Polo club, Lagos Motorboat club, Lagos jetski club and Ikoyi club.
+He is a member of Lagos Polo Club, Lagos Motorboat Club, Lagos Jetski Club and Ikoyi Club.